micky-rivera/Ubiquiti/README.md

 # Code Excercise for Ubiquiti

-A simple website for viewing information about Ubiquiti's current products.
+A website for viewing information about Ubiquiti's current products.

-## Get Started
+## Getting Started

-Just clone this repo and install dependencies in both the client and server folder SEPERATELY using:
+Clone this repo and install dependencies in both the client and server folder SEPERATELY using:

 ```bash
 npm i